 A CAUTION: Two gas line installations at the same time are prohibited.
-The access plate to the simple switching means shall not be opened while the heater is in operation.

-A CAUTION: To avoid gas leakage at the inlet of regulator, a qualified installer or service technician must use supplied hex plug with sealant.
+A CAUTION: To avoid gas leakage for the gas not being used at the inlet of regulator, a qualified installer or service technician must use supplied plug.

 A WARNING: Do not attempt to access or change the setting of the fuel selection means.